plone/documentation/docs/backend/controlpanels.md

 ```shell
 plonecli add controlpanel
 ```
-This will create the controlpanel python file in the controlpanel's folder where you can define your controlpanel schema fields.
+This will create the control panel Python file in the control panel's folder where you can define your control panel schema fields.

 ## Registering a Controlpanel
 To manually register a view as a contropanel, add the following registration to your `/profiles/default/controlpanel.xml`.